-The old saying is that debt is using your future to pay for your past.
+Debt is using your future to pay for your past.
 If you do that, then you’re selling your future short.
-When you borrow money for something, you tie your finances up for months or years to come, and limit the things that you can do in life.
+When you borrow money for something, you tie your finances up for months or years to come and limit the things that you can do in life.
 Debt is self-imposed slavery.

 2) It keeps you from investing.